 Vicodin Withdrawal Symptoms

-The problem is that users who try to get off Vicodin usually end up experiencing the side effects of Vicodin withdrawal, some of which can be severe.
-Users may experience the following withdrawal symptoms;
+The side effects of Vicodin withdrawal can be severe.
+Users may experience the following withdrawal symptoms:

-Since the drug has a half-life of four hours, the symptoms can kick in after 8 hours since the last dose.
-It is important for users to visit a Vicodin withdrawal treatment center where they can get proper Vicodin withdrawal help.
+Since the drug has a half-life of four hours, the symptoms can occur eight hours after the last dose.
+It is important for users to visit a Vicodin withdrawal treatment center where they can receive proper Vicodin withdrawal help.

 How long do Vicodin withdrawals last?

-Just like other opioids, people who abuse Vicodin might need Medication-Assisted Treatment (MAT) during detox.
-This involves the use of prescribed medications to alleviate the withdrawal symptoms and reduce the patient’s physical dependence on the drug.
-Some of the medications mostly used include buprenorphine and naloxone.
+Just like treating other opioid addictions, people who abuse Vicodin might want to use medication-assisted treatment (MAT) during detox.
+This treatment includes using prescribed medications to alleviate withdrawal symptoms and reduce people’s physical dependence on the drug.
+Some common medications used in MAT include buprenorphine and naloxone.

-After the detox process is complete, there will be a need for addiction treatment, especially if the patient had co-occurring mental health issues such as depression that drove them to abuse Vicodin.
-Such treatment can be gotten from a drug rehab facility.
-Rehabilitation is the most effective way to treat substance addiction.
-Depending on their needs, patients can opt for either inpatient or outpatient treatment.
+After the detox process is complete, there will be a need for addiction treatment, especially if people have co-occurring mental health issues (such as depression or anxiety) that drove them to abuse Vicodin.
+Such treatment can occur at a drug rehab facility.
+Rehabilitation is one of the most effective ways to treat substance addiction.
+Depending on their needs, people can opt for either inpatient or outpatient treatment.

 Talk with one of our Treatment Specialists!